ooni/probe-cli/CONTRIBUTING.md

 error paths as well as the important properties of the code you've written that you would like to be sure about.

-Additionaly integration tests using the host network are good, but they MUST use this pattern:
+Additional integration tests using the host network are good, but they MUST use this pattern:

 ```Go